Travel & conservation company, since 1991

 © Nuria Ortega/ African Parks

-3. Sadly one of the collared giraffe was killed.
-The poachers kept the satellite collar and officials were able to track the collar over the border.
-The good news is the poachers were later apprehended by the South Sudanese authorities.
+3. Sadly, one of the collared giraffes was killed.
+The poachers kept the satellite collar, and officials could track the collar over the border.
+The good news is the South Sudanese authorities later apprehended the poachers.

 © David Santiago/ African Parks

-5. On the darker side of Garamba’s history: In 1920 the Elephant Domestication Centre was created by Belgium colonial rule in Garamba where 100 elephants were trained to work in agricultural fields.
+5. In 1920, the Elephant Domestication Centre was created by Belgium colonial rule in Garamba, where 100 elephants were trained to work in agricultural fields.

 6. Coups, ceasefires, colonial wars and civil wars have plagued DRC’s wildlife and conservation areas, a reality for many African conservation areas.
-Although, with African Parks involvement from 2005, Garamba’s general biodiversity is on the rise!
+Although, with African Park’s involvement from 2005, Garamba’s general biodiversity is rising!

-7. Along with Southern Chad, the Central African Republic, Southwestern Sudan and Northwestern Uganda; Garamba was home to the northern white rhino.
+7. Garamba was home to the northern white rhino, with Southern Chad, the Central African Republic, Southwestern Sudan, and Northwestern Uganda.
 The park was one of the last strongholds of this subspecies of rhino in the late 1900s and early 2000s until they became regionally extinct.
-The last three wild northern white rhino reside in the Ol Pejeta Conservancy.

-8. Garamba is home to the charismatic sausage tree.
-The sausage tree is one of Africa’s iconic trees – it has a large over-bearing fruit that is used to treat skin conditions as well as form a red dye used in traditional practices.
-A mature ‘sausage’ fruit can be up to 0.6m long and weigh a whopping 6.8kg.
-The blood-moon red flowers of this tree are also easy on the eye and their scent is attractive to many pollinators but its smell is not very appealing to humans.
+8. Garamba is home to the charismatic sausage tree, one of Africa’s iconic trees.
+It has a large sausage-shaped fruit used to treat skin conditions and make a red dye used in traditional practices.
+Mature fruit can be up to 0.6m long and weigh a whopping 6.8kg.
+This tree’s attractive blood-moon red flowers have a strong scent that attracts many pollinators but is not appealing to humans.

 potato tree